letisiapangataa/letisiapangataa.github.io/posts/home-lab-with-ansible.md

 difficulty: Intermediate
 ---

-In today’s IT landscape, **automation isn’t optional—it’s essential**.
+In today’s IT landscape, **automation isn’t optional, it’s essential**.
 Whether you’re working with cloud-native platforms or managing on-premises servers, tools like **Ansible** help maintain consistency, reduce errors, and save countless hours.

 To deepen my hands-on skills, I built a **home lab environment** where Ansible automates everything from OS configuration to service deployment.
 Here’s a breakdown of how I set it up and what I learned along the way.

----

-## Why Build a Home Lab?

-A home lab gives you the freedom to:
-- **Experiment safely** without risking production environments.
-- **Showcase projects** to employers (portfolio-ready).
-- **Learn by doing**: break things, fix them, and document the process.
-- **Practice hybrid workflows** that mirror enterprise IT setups.

 ---